CW: religion, hunting description, death, infrastructure failure, core-periphery relations, monarchy

 "Five years?"
 I asked.

-"Five years quiet, lifeboat it.
-I will tell you again and again to leave and take the soil, to respect what has been built here, Ynewy Flechetteir.
-Both the cities are addicted to each others' haste because both of you want to prove more than to do.
-The girl will now bark at you on how to stay, that Quay's lineage is built as service, that it is succeeding.
-Why are they here?
-Because Marilore was going to leave the way that you now have to leave.
-Here because they failed, because they couldn't swing the hookshot.
-With a single smokescreen you can.
+“Why is Quay here?
+Failure.
+Marilore would have left the way I now tell you to, but couldn’t swing the hookshot.
+But with one smokescreen you can.
 Bide the time - take the jade - what's in the tree and what I have will add up to enough.
 You can do it, and must do it now.
-And what's Quarry worth if you can't!
+What's Quarry worth if you can't?
 Leave, hide in the shadow of Jove, and nothing can touch you.
 Curve out, and no one can follow you.
 Leave like a ghost, and let the river people cover for you.
 Forget them, forget everything, get out of this prison.
 Away from the enemy, and find yourself."

-"How many should die fast?
-Five years' worth?
+"How many should die fast, Kuryo?”
+I shouted.
+“Five years' worth?
 All, forever, black wing in the dark with no sheen, no coat?
 You told me this - you did!
 That the goal is to stop the deaths.
 What are you saying, five years?"

 "Dilettante.
 Stop talking."

-"The crew you cling to – you will call my enemy wise, and now call my friend petty too?
-Exploiter, abdicator, unemployed!
-It is you, Kuryo.
-It is your own pride, your own fear, your own esteem of the man who has ensured that we find ourselves in a cruel situation rather than a complex one.
-You will say you’ve no love – despite any deep-seated loyalty for taking you in as a stray kitten, and keeping you that way.
-Cote hands out titles and he hands out plans.
-You are not angry – it suits you! – his goals are not abhorrent to you, who will abandon the sun one day, in grand crime now or else on the last day when you walk away from the feast.
+"Exploiter, abdicator, unemployed!
+Again you are content with the man who ensures we find ourselves in a cruel situation rather than a complex one.
+His goals are not abhorrent to you, who will abandon the sun one day, in grand crime now or else on the last day when you walk away from the feast.
 Why does Quarry exist, why is it here?
 Because the door has been left open by that man.
-Because all these advancements have been fed."
+Because all these advancements have been fed.”

-"Do you think I don't know Cote?
-I know his decades.
-You are so hateful."
+"You are so hateful.”
 Unmoved.
-"Poetry is good enough for the poet king, and you’ve slid by on it.
-Savannah is spite, and a tight ship, a locked box of venom for his masters and his world.
+“Poetry is good enough for the poet king, and you’ve slid by on it.
+Savannah is spite.
+And a tight ship.
+A locked box of venom for his masters and his world: oh, I know Cote, and his decades.
 It is a jealousy I can respect, but he yearns to return.
 I am not like him.
 He is like you.
 Dreaming of dancing in the sun, young and celebrated by the places I abhor.
 Our spites are antithetical."

 The lines of Quay, Kali had shown me, were meticulously drawn up out of the earth – great pains going to a not slow but methodical and lifelike growth.
 A raising, a teaching, a foundation, steady and earnest.
 Quarry was ravenous, a wildfire, clicking into their role and pursuing its end.
 The process was irrelevant.